NO FEAR OF TRYING NEW THINGS: NEVER TOO LATE FOR LEARNING

 THE POWER OF BEING AUTHENTIC

-Knowing that Ben is always ready to try something new, to learn, to change for the better, he lives his truth and keeps his own individuality.
+Knowing that Ben is always ready to try something new, to learn, and to change for the better, he lives his truth and keeps his own individuality.
 After getting into the company of young people, Ben does not try to pretend to be someone else or look younger than he is.
 He just adapts himself and his habits and virtues to the new circumstances.
-For almost forty years Ben was selling phone books, the anachronism unfamiliar to his present colleagues.
+For almost forty years Ben was selling phone books, an anachronism unfamiliar to his present colleagues.
 He is not afraid of being a white crow among young men and women under thirty.
 He is not so concerned about what other people may think about him, not because of some boosted self-confidence or arrogance.
 Ben just keeps being authentic.
-The man, who wakes up early, who takes delight in work, frank with other people, is not afraid to learn, and is always ready to support others.
+The man, who wakes up early, who takes delight in work, frank with other people, is not afraid to learn and is always ready to support others.
 Once finding himself an aide of Jules Ostin, the founder of the company, Ben wastes no time just sitting and doing nothing: he takes the initiative in a way that is his virtue.